argriffing/phyly/examples/bpp.phyl/README.md

 <dd>
 Entry (i, j) of this matrix indicates which 'character' is observed at node j of the tree, at alignment column i.
-Note that characters observed at leaf nodes unambiguously indicate one of the states of the model, whereas characters observed at internal nodes are uninformative.
+Note that in this example characters observed at leaf nodes unambiguously indicate a model state, whereas characters observed at internal nodes are uninformative.
 </dd>

 <dt>site_reduction</dt>